The Goa Connection – Chapter 7

 “I think they would when they realise their share of the profit is larger without you around.
 And especially when I tell them Dan Mapleton was your killer.”
 Subram’s finger tightened on the trigger.

 * * *

-Katie explained Dan’s predicament to Lars and Inger over breakfast in the garden at their hotel, adding, “I must help him.
+Katie explained Dan’s predicament to Lars and Inger over breakfast in the garden of their hotel, adding, “I must help him.
 I’m going to Repousante this morning.”

 Lars asked, “Why doesn’t Dan want the police involved?”

 “He wants to find that treasure first.
 Then he can go to the police.”